ah-sultan/jesco/README.md

 - React Icons
 - Image (some image collect from another ecommarce website)

-`Note` I have create this template only showing for protfolio.
+`Note` I have created this template only showing for protfolio.